 Although every pro cyclist would agree that long bike rides require a specific level of endurance, you can always work on it at your pace as you gradually build the intensity and distance of your rides.
 So, if you spend two hours every week on your bicycle, you can add about 30 minutes to each trip over eight weeks.
 In that way, you can surely get yourself ready for a century ride.
 Adding more time to your bicycle rides can help you train for long-distance cycling.

 As a beginner cyclist, we know that you want to survive your first 50-mile ride.
-So, to help you reach your goals, here are a few tips that can help boost your endurance.
+So, to help you reach your goals, here are a few tips that can help boost your endurance and help you prepare for a long bike ride.

-Joining long bike rides is as intense as any other physical activity.
+Long distance cycling is as intense as any other physical activity, including aerobics, bodybuilding, and more.
 That’s why you need to fuel yourself with enough carbohydrates to help your body store enough glycogen to last you for at least 90 minutes of hard labor.
 If you’ll be doing it, ensure that the key races will last longer than 75 minutes.
 Meanwhile, races that last for 90 minutes will require on-bike fueling while those that last for 36 to 48 hours will require you to consume up to 10g of carbs per kg per day

 Here is a sample diet that you can do for a 70kg athlete: